Theo-Chamalis/QRPushToTalk/README.md

 Coding
 ------

-Standard FOSS project procedure applies; fork and submit a PR!
+Standard FOSS project procedure applies; fork and submit a PR or just write me a pm!

 Please use Transifex for translations, not pull requests.